 Dr. Bonnie Stewart is an educator and researcher fascinated by who we are when we’re online.

-I work in the open.
-I think best out loud on Twitter, as @bonstewart.
-I write to leave a mark in the snow.
+She works in the open.
+She thinks best out loud on Twitter, as @bonstewart.
+She writes to leave a mark in the snow.